-The Vericel Board of Directors provides oversight of, and strategic guidance to, our executive leadership on ESG topics.
-Our Board is comprised of industry leaders with extensive and diverse experiences, which span various business, healthcare, and scientific arenas.
-Throughout 2022, the Board remained keenly focused on its commitment to developing and implementing the Company's ESG strategy.
-The Board has continued to conduct educational programs with outside experts on ESG topics and, in 2022, again oversaw the accomplishment of a set of ESG-related corporate goals for our executive team, which included the preparation and publication of Vericel's inaugural ESG Report.
+The Vericel Board of Directors provides oversight of, and strategic guidance to, our executive leadership team on ESG topics.
+Our Board is comprised of industry leaders with extensive and diverse experiences, which span the business, healthcare, and scientific arenas.
+The Board continued its focus on developing and implementing the Company's ESG strategy throughout 2023.
+The Board has continued to conduct educational programs with outside experts on ESG topics and was involved in the oversight of Vericel's company-level Diversity and Inclusion Advisory Committee, which is a central component of Vericel's steadfast commitment to integrating core diversity and inclusion concepts into corporate policies, initiatives, and programs across the organization.
+See "Oversight of Environmental, Social and Governance Matters" on page 32 of this Proxy Statement for more information on how the Board and its committees exercise ESG oversight.